+I always stress to my patients that it is not knowledge that ensures good health, but action.
 If you are not yet on the road to wellness, you can begin with this sample of a healthy day to get you moving.
 You can tweak the hours and supplements if you need to — just use this as a guide.
 Remember the old adage, one that definitely rings true when it comes to nutrition: “If you fail to plan, you plan to fail.”

-7:00 – 7:30 am: Do 30 minutes of cardiovascular exercise on an empty stomach.
+Do 30 minutes of cardiovascular exercise on an empty stomach.
 This will reduce elevated morning cortisol levels and burn extra body fat.
-In fact, an older study published in Medicine and Science in Sports and Exercise (1985) showed that a kilogram of fat is burned sooner when exercise is done in the fasted state in the morning than when it’s done later in the day.
+In fact, an older study published in British Journal of Nutrition showed that people can burn up to 20 percent more body fat when exercise is done in the fasted state in the morning than when it’s done later in the day.
 Just goes to show you, timing is everything.

-7:30 – 7:45 am: Enjoy a smoothie for breakfast each morning during the work week.
+Enjoy a smoothie for breakfast each morning during the work week.
 In a blender, combine a whey protein isolate or vegan protein powder, one tablespoon natural almond butter (or coconut oil), 1 tablespoon ground flaxseed, 1/2 cup of frozen berries, and water.
 Turn it into a power smoothie by adding one of these: lecithin, cinnamon, greens powder, or unsweetened cocoa powder.
 If you need to, skip the berries and put it in a shaker cup and drink it during the day.
-Consume your nutrient essentials, such as a high-quality multivitamin, 2,000–5,000IU of vitamin D, and two to four capsules of omega-3 fish oils.
-This combo will help to reduce inflammation, boost immunity, aid fat loss, and ensure optimal health.
+Consume your nutrient essentials, such as a high-quality multivitamin, a vitamin D supplement, and capsules of omega-3 fish oils.
+This combo will help to reduce inflammation, boost immunity, lower blood pressure and ensure optimal health.

-Get in a workout: Aim to do a 30-minute, high-intensity resistance-training circuit three times each week to maintain metabolically active muscle and improve insulin sensitivity.
-Be sure to follow up your workout with a sugar-free drink that includes amino acids and antioxidants, which aid energy, exercise recovery, insulin balance, and cellular repair.
+Aim to do a 30-minute, high-intensity resistance-training circuit three times each week to maintain metabolically active muscle and improve insulin sensitivity.
+Be sure to follow up your workout with a sugar-free drink that includes amino acids and antioxidants, which aid energy, exercise recovery, insulin balance and cellular repair.

-6:00 – 8:00 pm: Eat your hormonally balanced dinner before 8pm to avoid weight gain — earlier is better.
+Eat your dinner two hours before bed to promote uninterrupted sleep.
 Your plate should include lots of fibrous carbohydrates, made up of one-third salad and one-third veggies.
 The other third should be your protein.
 Your fats may fall on top of your carbohydrate selections (as an olive oil or salad dressing, for instance) or be consumed within your protein selections.
-I recommend including a starchy carbohydrate like brown rice, sweet potato, or squash with your evening meal.
-Take your second dose of two to four omega-3 fish oil capsules with this meal.
+I recommend including a complex carbohydrate like brown rice, sweet potato, or squash with your evening meal.
+Take your second dose of omega-3 fish oil capsules with this meal.

-9:30 – 10:00 pm: Spend some time alone, even if it is just 15 minutes, to breathe deeply, meditate, ponder, review your goals, or write in a journal to wind down before bed and collect your thoughts.
+Spend some time alone, even if it is just 15 minutes, to breathe deeply, meditate, ponder, review your goals, or write in a journal to wind down before bed and collect your thoughts.
 Designate this time as your time daily.

 Natasha Turner, N.D. is a naturopathic doctor, Chatelaine magazine columnist, and author of the bestselling books The Hormone Diet and her newest release, The Supercharged Hormone Diet, now available across Canada.
 She is also the founder of the Toronto-based Clear Medicine Wellness Boutique.